 Different TV Cables: 16 types of television cables we often use

-Television cables are of two types, analog and digital, which depend on the kind of signals they can send.
+Television cables can be classified into two primary categories: analog and digital, based on the type of signals they transmit.

 Caption: RCA cables